Honey extraction: Centrifugal extraction

 This is widely used, especially by commercial beekeepers.
 Most centrifugal extractors are not suitable for natural combs.
-This form of extraction is therefore closely associated with vertical hives, which since the mid 1800s have been the most common variety of hive, and are normally furnished with frames including artificial support.
+This form of extraction is therefore closely associated with vertical hives, which since the mid 1800s has been the most common variety of hive, and are normally furnished with frames including artificial support.
 Significant labour is required to disassemble the hives and process the honey, then clear up the mess, so it is usual to extract honey from each hive only once a year.

 The first step in the extraction process is to break or remove all of the cappings.
 This may be accomplished using an automated uncapper machine or with a manually operated uncapping knife.
 Usually, these tools are used together, along with a pronged cappings fork.
 To facilitate cutting off these wax cappings, the knife is often heated.
 The removed bits of wax, called cappings, are rich in honey which can be slowly drained off with the help of some heating.
 This 'cappings wax' is very valuable and often used to make candles or other products.
 Automated uncapping machines normally work by abrading the surface of the wax with moving chains or bristles or hot knives.
 This, while messy, makes the process easier than doing this task manually.

 Some beekeepers will also harvest (before uncapping the honey) the propolis, a resinous material bees gather to glue the frames together; propolis is used for its supposed medicinal properties.